NBISweden/MrBayes/doc/SMME_paper/src/README.md

 ## Issues

-- `LaTeX Warning: Empty 'thebibliography' environment on input line 3.` This basically mean that we have no citations in the document.
-  Issue not yet resolved -- and, I'm using an empty `bayes.bib` in the meantime.
+- The bibliography list is not yet complete.
+See the file `Huelsenbeck_Ronquist_SMME_2005.bib`.

 - Figures are not original versions.
   I did not have access to the original image material, so all PNG images